lambdaxymox/light_casters_demo/README.md

-# Lighting Maps Demo
+# Lighting Casters Demo
-A tech demo illustrating some material properties using a Blinn-Phong shading model and lighting maps.
+A tech demo illustrating some material properties using a Blinn-Phong shading model, lighting maps, and different light models.